-- 1. Enroll in Original Medicare (Parts A & B). - 2.
-Enroll in a Part D plan for prescription drug coverage. - 3.
-Enroll in a supplement plan like the IU Blue Retiree Plan or a commercial Medigap plan to cover additional costs not covered by Medicare.
+- Enroll in Original Medicare (Parts A & B). - Add a Part D plan for prescription drug coverage. - Choose a supplemental plan like the IU Blue Retiree Plan or a Medigap plan to cover additional costs not covered by Medicare. - Generally has higher premium costs, but little to no out-of-pocket costs.